ShellCode33/CredSLayer/README.md

 # Features

-NetCredzExtractor is able to extract credentials in the following protocols:
+NetCredzMiner is able to extract credentials in the following protocols:
 * FTP
 * IRC
 * SMTP / IMAP / POP3
 * Telnet
 * HTTP
+* LDAP

 It is also able to look for email addresses, credit card numbers, visited URLs.